Simple steps for identifying and managing the additional complexities of modern revamp projects

 Generally speaking, revamp projects are undertaken in a plant that is actively transforming feedstock and producing a product.
 Much of the time, project teams will need to shut down the entire operation to execute the revamp scope, which almost always translates into hard losses for the Owner company.
 When the plant is not shuttered, the revamp project teams must work around product production teams, adding another layer of complexity to already-complex, highly technical projects.

-Consequently, project managers need to be accurate about scope and relentlessly focused on efficiency.
-Otherwise they risk significant and unnecessary business losses.
-The key is to get and stay clear on the opportunity costs associated with the project, and keep the bottom line in sight at all times.
+Consequently, project managers need to be accurate about the scope and relentlessly focused on efficiency.
+Otherwise, they risk significant and unnecessary business losses.
+The key is to get and stay clear on the opportunity costs associated with the project and keep the bottom line in sight at all times.

 Safety In Action

 Safety is always a chief concern in industrial facilities, but it is an area of special concern during revamp projects.
-Project teams often find themselves working on equipment while a plant is operating, introducing the risk that revamp work in one area of the plant will unwittingly impact work -- and more importantly, workers -- in another area.
-Teams working on equipment during a weekend or other brief shutdown will see operators returning to their stations in short order, increasing the safety risk.
-It’s another added complexity for revamp project teams, and one that deserves our full attention.
+Project teams often find themselves working on equipment while a plant is operating, introducing the risk that revamp work in one area of the plant will unwittingly impact work — and more importantly, workers — in another area.
+Teams working on the equipment during a weekend or other brief shutdown will see operators returning to their stations in short order, increasing the safety risk.
+It’s another added complexity for revamp project teams and one that deserves our full attention.